iqbal-arif/ASP.NET/Practice/ModelBinding.md

   }
 }
 ```
-In model binding, a page model retrieves data from an HTTP request, converts the data to .NET types, and updates the corresponding model properties.
+In model binding,

+1. a page model retrieves data from an HTTP request,
+1. converts the data to .NET types,and
+1. updates the corresponding model properties.

 It is enabled with the [BindProperty] attribute.